She's All I Got

 "She's All I Got" is a song written by Gary U.S. Bonds and Jerry Williams Jr. It has been recorded by several artists.
 The first version, released in 1971 by Freddie North, was a Top 40 U.S. pop hit, and a version by Johnny Paycheck was a number 2 U.S. country hit that same year.
 A second country music version was released on Conway Twitty's 1972 Decca LP I Can't See Me Without You.
 There was also a version titled "He's All I Got" that was on Tanya Tucker's 1972 album Delta Dawn.
 Yet another cover titled "Don't Take Her She's All I've Got" was released by Tracy Byrd, whose version reached number 4 on the U.S. and Canadian country singles charts.
-Co-author Jerry Williams Jr., aka Swamp Dogg, released his own version on his 2020 album Sorry You Couldn’t Make It.
+Co-author Jerry Williams Jr., Swamp Dogg, released his own version on his 2020 album Sorry You Couldn’t Make It.